The Business Value of HR Technology [Research Preview]

-Within the next few weeks we are going to be releasing our research summary from the 2017 Lighthouse Research Business Value of HR Technology Study.
+We recently released our research summary from the 2017 Lighthouse Research Business Value of HR Technology Study.
 It has been fascinating to examine some of the data and we haven’t yet finished writing up the findings; however, I wanted to take a moment to explore a few of the key insights here.

 Top 5 Research Highlights

 Some of the key findings from the study: